 Welcome to the Loma Linda University Pharmacy Residency Program.
 Below you will find helpful information regarding the residency program and information about Loma Linda University along with general employment information.

-- Post Graduate Year One (PGY1) – Community Pharmacy Practice
+- Post Graduate Year One (PGY1) – Pharmacy

 - Post Graduate Year Two (PGY2) – Cardiology